-Recently, there has been a spike in autism cases in Singapore.
+Autism (autism spectrum disorder) continues to be on the rise in Singapore.
 But this could simply be due to a growing awareness and systematic screening of developmental problems.
-Professor Ho observes: “Previously, a whole lot of children with mild or moderate developmental problems were not picked up or were wrongly diagnosed as mentally retarded.”
+Professor Ho shares, “Previously, a whole lot of children with mild or moderate developmental problems were not picked up or were wrongly diagnosed as mentally retarded.”

 Signs and symptoms of autism